Understanding Codes and Standards for Piping Materials

 Importance of Codes and Standards:

-Codes and standards provide the framework for selecting, manufacturing, and installing piping materials.
+Codes and standards provide the framework for selecting, manufacturing and installing piping materials.
 They ensure:

 • Safety: Preventing failures that could lead to accidents or environmental damage.